FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_userCertificates/t_st_userCertificates.md

 ## Import a login certificate

 Before the user attempts to log in using an imported certificate, ensure that the CA referenced in the certificate is include in the trusted CAs for the {{< SecureTransport/componentshortname  >}} server.
-For details, see <a href="../../../c_st_setup/c_st_certificates/t_st_trustedcas#top" class="MCXref xref">Manage trusted CAs</a>.
+For details, see [Manage trusted CAs](../../../c_st_setup/c_st_certificates/t_st_trustedcas#top).

 {{< SecureTransport/componentshortname  >}} generates only X509 login certificates, but you are allowed to import both X509 and SSH Key certificates.